bpierre/dnum/README.md

 dnum might be a good option for your project if:

 - You are dealing with numbers represented as integers associated with a number of decimals (e.g. currencies).
-- You need common math operations, safely and with by abstracting their representation abstracted.
+- You need common math operations, safely and by having their representation abstracted.
 - You want to format these numbers without having to convert them into `Number` first (and thus losing precision).
 - You want to avoid adding a library to your project that would be too big, or lack flexibility.